rockcritics.com

-11 Responses to “Question of the Week: Which Rock Journalist,”
+11 thoughts on “Question of the Week: Which Rock Journalist,”

 I wouldn’t mind seeing a Chuck Eddy volume although I’m sure a lot of his stuff from the VV, Rolling Stone and Creem has been used in both Stairway to Hell and the Accidential Evolution of Rock n Roll.